 - The atmospheric circulation linked with the Atlantic and Pacific basins are interconnected.

-Publications addressing such statement:
+Publications shared in the present line of research addressing such statement:

 “Extending climate predictability beyond El Niño”.
 Date: April 21, 2015 Source: University of Hawaii – SOEST